tbotEndR/metrobike/README.md

 # DEPENENCIES
 This project uses Folium, Geopy as well as Geopandas.
 Please make sure to install these packages according to the instructions on their respective websites.
+You will also need a valid Rapid-API Key to insert in the directions() function in ext_requests.py:

+> headers = {"X-RapidAPI-Key": "INSERT YOUR KEY HERE","X-RapidAPI-Host": "route-and-directions.p.rapidapi.com" }

 ### FOLIUM:
 https://python-visualization.github.io/folium/installing.html